StarRocks/starrocks/docs/loading/load_concept/strict_mode.md

 Strict mode works as follows:

 - If strict mode is enabled, StarRocks loads only qualified rows.
-It filters out unqualified rows and returns an `error_url` field with which you can view details about the unqualified rows.
+It filters out unqualified rows and returns details about the unqualified rows.
 - If strict mode is disabled, StarRocks converts unqualified column values into `NULL` and loads unqualified rows that contain these `NULL` values together with qualified rows.

 Note the following points: